Cryafonic/Doctors_R_us/readme.md

 ![Doctor R us login](./DoctorRUsPictures/login.PNG)

-# Project Name: Timeless
+# Project Name: Doctor R us

-Project Doctor R us is a Appointment system that involves the prevention of speding covid and assisting those in need o an medical appointment.
-It will feature seamless UI/UX content and contain all the logic needed for admin/user privileges as well as a Appointment system functionallity.
+Project Doctor R us is a Appointment system that involves the prevention of spending covid and assisting those in need o an medical appointment.
+It will feature seamless UI/UX content and contain all the logic needed for admin/user privileges as well as a Appointment system functionality.

 ![Appointment gif](./DoctorRUsPictures/loginGif.gif)